JuliaLang/julia/doc/stdlib/pkg.rst

 .. function:: build()

-   Run the build scripts for all installed packages in depth-first recursive order.
+   Run the build script for all installed packages in depth-first recursive order.

 .. function:: build(pkgs...)

-   Run the build scripts for each package in ``pkgs`` and all of their dependencies in depth-first recursive order.
+   Run the build script in "deps/build.jl" for each package in ``pkgs`` and all of their dependencies in depth-first recursive order.
    This is called automatically by ``Pkg.resolve()`` on all installed or updated packages.

 .. function:: generate(pkg,license)